ivanitlearning/learning-k8s/Qns.md

 2. And about API versions, deprecations and migration?
 3. How do you check preferredVersion of API group?
 Why must use `kubectl proxy 8001&`?
 4. How to check that API version is enabled?
+5. What exactly is release name in helm when we do `helm install release-name chartname`?
+Can it be anything?
+6.

 # Progress